 Hello!
 I'm Tatiana Dmitrieva, the founder of Fit&Treat Wellbeing Management.

 It’s fair to say that I was highly ambitious and career-driven.
-I took three degrees in Russia, and eventually landed a senior marketing and communications position with the Moscow Stock Exchange.
-Recognition, money and status accompanied my rise, but also enormous amounts of stress, pressure and an aggressively competitive working environment typical in the financial services sector.
+I took 2 degrees in Russia, 2 post-graduate diplomas in the US, and eventually landed a senior marketing and communications position with the Moscow Stock Exchange.
+Recognition, money, and status accompanied my rise, but also enormous amounts of stress, pressure, and an aggressively competitive working environment typical in the financial services sector.

 Things came to a head in 2011 when I unexpectedly became pregnant.
 Unfortunately, I suffered a miscarriage after eleven weeks, and this was the stimulus to change my life.
 I was feeling completely lost and exhausted.

-I was in a sort of mental no-man’s land after graduating, in a new country with no connections, no job, and no clue about what I wanted to do with my life.
+I was in a sort of mental "no man's land" after graduation, in a new country with no connections, no job, and no clue about what I wanted to do with my life.
 It was as if I was floating in zero gravity.
-I tried to find myself through the fitness world and healthy cooking, and attempted to turn my passion into a business, but none of this really worked.
+I tried to find myself through the fitness world and healthy cooking and attempted to turn my passion into a business, but none of this really worked.
 I started competing as a bikini-fitness competitor again, believing that it would help me to find the happiness that had eluded me for so long.
 Even though I trained hard and stuck to a very strenuous diet, I was not as successful as I had been.

-After a few failures I concluded that I had to try harder.
+After a few failures, I concluded that I had to try harder.
 I increased the number of hours I worked a day and made my diet and exercise program even stricter.
 I felt guilty that success didn’t come as easily to me as it had when I was in my 20’s.
-At some point on this journey I lost my faith; I stopped believing in myself, and every successive endeavour I began was less successful.
+At some point on this journey, I lost my faith; I stopped believing in myself, and every successive endeavor I began was less successful.
 My physical health was also severely affected by the imbalance between my mental state and my lifestyle.
-I started gaining weight even though I was exercising twice a day and constantly dieting, and suffered from digestion problems.
+I started gaining weight even though I was exercising twice a day and constantly dieting and suffered from digestion problems.
 I stopped sleeping.
 Although I tried to get help from professionals, this didn’t really alleviate my problems.
-My social ties were weakening too as I was feeling permanently depressed, angry and annoyed with everything what was happening in my life.
+My social ties were weakening too as I was feeling permanently depressed, angry, and annoyed with everything that was happening in my life.
 Once I woke up in the middle of the night with a terribly high heart rate.
 I was panicky and had only one desire – to stop my life.
 This point marked the end of my previous incarnation….

-Before the crisis period in my life I had always striven to eat and live healthily.
-After my epiphany I re-adopted this lifestyle, keeping my diet balanced and following a controlled training programme.
+Before the crisis period in my life, I had always striven to eat and live healthily.
+After my epiphany I re-adopted this lifestyle, keeping my diet balanced and following a controlled training program.
 I also took a postgraduate degree in sports nutrition and a qualification accredited by the International Sport and Science Association.
-I felt an overwhelming desire to share my experience with others, and to support them on their own journeys towards living a truly balanced and fulfilled life.
+I felt an overwhelming desire to share my experience with others and to support them on their own journeys towards living a truly balanced and fulfilled life.

-Fit&Treat was the end result of my transformation: Founded in 2015, it specialises in personal lifestyle and nutrition counselling and education.
+Fit&Treat was the end result of my transformation: Founded in 2015, it specializes in personal lifestyle and nutrition counseling and education.
 It gives me great joy to be able to invite you to start your own transformation process with us, and to set out on an exciting journey, supported by our team and Fit&Treat’s community.

 I’ll leave you with this final thought, the most valuable lessons I’ve learned over the course of my life so far:

-2. Even if we think we know how we live and what to do, we can still easily lose balance, and slip into unconscious, damaging behaviour.
-So all of us - even the most consciously aware and balanced individuals - have down periods in our lives, and at these times need in a competent, gentle and empathetic guide who can lend a helping hand and provide support when it’s required.
+2. Even if we think we know how we live and what to do, we can still easily lose balance, and slip into the unconscious, damaging behavior.
+So all of us - even the most consciously aware and balanced individuals - have down periods in our lives, and at these times need in a competent, gentle, and empathetic guide who can lend a helping hand and provide support when it’s required.

 Cognitive behaveoral therapy